cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

     }
 ```

 The reason we store an array of updates as opposed to one `MiddlewareTimes` struct with the most up-to-date values is that this would require pushing updates carefully to not disrupt existing withdrawals.
 This way, operators can select the `MiddlewareTimes` entry that is appropriate for their withdrawal.
 Thus, the operator provides an entry from their `operatorMiddlewareTimes` based on which a withdrawal can be completed.
 The withdrawability is checked by `slasher.canWithdraw()`, which checks that for the queued withdrawal in question, `withdrawalStartBlock` is less than the provided `operatorMiddlewareTimes` entry's 'stalestUpdateBlock', i.e. the specified stake update occurred *strictly after* the withdrawal was queued.
-It also checks that the current block.timestamp is greater than the `operatorMiddlewareTimes` entry's 'latestServeUntil', i.e. that the current time is *strictly after* the end of all obligations that the operator had, at the time of the specified stake update.
-If these criteria are met, the withdrawal can be completed.
+It also checks that the current block.timestamp is greater than the `operatorMiddlewareTimes` entry's 'latestServeUntil' time, i.e. that the current time is *strictly after* the end of all obligations that the operator had, at the time of the specified stake update.
+If these criteria are both met, then the withdrawal can be completed.

 Note:
 `remove`, `nodeExists`,`getHead`, `getNextNode`, and `pushBack` are all constant time operations on linked lists.
 This is gained at the sacrifice of getting any elements by specifying their *indices* in the list.
 Searching the linked list for the correct entry is linear-time with respect to the length of the list; this should only ever happen in a "worst-case" scenario, after the provided index input is determined to be incorrect.

 ## An Instructive Example

 Let us say an operator has opted into serving a middleware, `Middleware A`.
-As a result of the operator's actions, `Middleware A` calls `recordFirstStakeUpdate`, adding  `Middleware A` to their linked list of middlewares, recording the `block.number` as the `updateBlock` and the middleware's specified `serveUntil` time in `operatorMiddlewareTimes`.
+As a result of the operator's actions, `Middleware A` calls `recordFirstStakeUpdate`, adding  `Middleware A` to their linked list of middlewares, recording the `block.number` as the `updateBlock` and the middleware's specified `serveUntil` time as the `latestServeUntil` in a `MiddlewareTimes` struct that gets pushed to `operatorMiddlewareTimes`.
 At later times, the operator registers with a second and third middleware, `Middleware B` and `Middleware C`, respectively.
-At this point, the timeline is as follows:
+At this point, the current state is as follows:

 ![Three Middlewares Timeline](images/three_middlewares.png?raw=true "Three Middlewares Timeline")

-Based on this, the latest serveUntil time is `serveUntil_B`, and the 'stalest' stake update from a middleware occurred at `updateBlock_A`.
+Based on this, the *current* latest serveUntil time is `serveUntil_B`, and the 'stalest' stake update from a middleware occurred at `updateBlock_A`.
 So the most recent entry in the `operatorMiddlewareTimes` array for the operator will have `serveUntil = serveUntil_B` and `stalestUpdateBlock = updateBlock_A`.

 In the meantime, let us say that the operator had also queued a withdrawal between opting-in to serve `Middleware A` and opting-in to serve `Middleware B`: